-ED records statement of director Rumi Jaffery in Sushant death PMLA case

-ED records statement of director Rumi Jaffery in Sushant Singh Rajput death PMLA case
+ED records statement of director Rumi Jaffery in Sushant Singh Rajput PMLA case

 Mumbai, Aug 20: The Enforcement Directorate (ED) on Thursday recorded the statement of film maker Rumi Jaffery in connection with a money laundering case probe linked to the death of actor Sushant Singh Rajput, officials said.